tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Ready-Writeup.md

 @@@root@gitlab@@@:/var/opt/gitlab/gitlab-rails/working#
 {% endhighlight %}

 In privileged Docker containers, it is often possible for the `root` user to mount the host's file system.
 By executing `fdisk -l`, we can list the hard drive partitions which we can access.
-As can be seen below, we have access to `/dev/sda2` which is the host's file system.
+As can be seen below, one of these is `/dev/sda2` which is the host's file system.
 We can access this file system by executing `mkdir /mnt/realFileSystem` and `mount /dev/sda2 /mnt/realFileSystem` to create an empty directory and mount the file system in this directory.

 {% highlight none linenos %}
 root@gitlab:/var/opt/gitlab/gitlab-rails/working# @@fdisk -l@@